Bella Figlia’s “New Form” Music Video Premiere

 How has Wick Monet integrated itself into the local community and the Pittsburgh arts scene, and how do artists approach you to be a part of the gallery?

 It's funny because we started with nothing, no relationships, and no one knew who we were.
 All of my art connections were through my job at Center of Life, and I didn't want to involve Center of Life necessarily in the foundation of this.
 I thought it should come from the people.
-So it took me eight months, with the help of my father and some other people, to renovate the space and I should shout her out because she was the first intern of Wick Monet, but this woman by the name of Akira Hickson, incredible architect right now, she was the first person to take a flier on us.
+So it took me eight months, with the help of my father and some other people, to renovate the space and I should shout her out because she was the first intern of Wick Monet, but this woman by the name of Akirah Hickson, an incredible architect right now, she was the first person to take a flier on us.
 The space looked awful, and she decided, I'll be an intern for this person.
-But it was really through her internship program that we became integrated into the community.
-It was people who wanted to further their careers, and it was me helping them do so.
-Then, with the help of interns, we were able to have our doors open while I was at work, trying to pay some bills.
-It was their ideas that led to certain exhibitions, and once we started having exhibitions, people started getting involved and hearing about us, and it's just a snowball.
-I really take pride in us accepting anyone who comes through our door, so many things have come from people just saying, hey, I just saw this place, I heard about this place, and we've had full exhibitions, projects, and offerings come from it.
-But yeah, we are the community.
+But it was really through her and others who have come through our internship program that we became integrated into the community.
+It was people who wanted to further their careers, and it was me helping them do so and learning everything that I could, from them.
+Together, we were able to have our doors open while I was at work, trying to pay some bills.
+It was their ideas that led to certain exhibitions, and once we started having exhibitions, people started getting involved and hearing about us, and it's just snowballed.

 How would you say art plays a role in creating community?